rockkingjy/OpenTracker/README.md

 **Why most of the trackers are written by matlab?
 I hate that!
 C++ is fast and clear!
 I even doubt that the FPS measured by using matlab is really meaningful, especially for actual and embedded system use!
-So I will re-implement those trackers by cpp day by day, keep the clarity and less extra-package in mind, hope you like it!**
+So I will re-implement those trackers by cpp day by day, keep the clarity and less extra-packages in mind, hope you like it!**

 ## Supported tracker (more in progressing):